10 Questions With… Alex Holloway and Na Li of Holloway Li

-ID: Where did your interest in design begin—do you have childhood memories of design and architecture?
+ID: Where did your interest in design begin?

 NL: I was born in Nanjing, China, and even from a young age I knew I wanted to pursue a career in design; it has always been something I’ve felt passionate about.
 I graduated from University College London (Bartlett School of Architecture), becoming a qualified architect before embarking on the start of my career at developer-led Architects Teatum & Teatum, Wilkinson Eyre, and later Michaelis Boyd where I worked across the Groucho member’s club, and Soho Farmhouse in Oxfordshire.